froman1003/CPU-Scheduler/README.txt

 This whole process will be repeated until every process has completed all of their bursts - CPU and I/O.

 FCFS runs the processes in the order they were inserted into the ready queue, nothing special.
+For SJF, initially, all processes in the ready queue are sorted from shortest burst to longest burst.
+Ready queue is sorted whenever a process is inserted back in from the I/O list.